How do I obtain a copy of my Policy or Declarations Page?

-We actively support Internet Explorer, Firefox and Safari, but most browsers should allow functionality for making payments.
+We actively support Edge, Chrome, Firefox and Safari, but most browsers should allow functionality for making payments.

 Making payments on-line is actually safer and more dependable than paying by mail.
 This system uses modern encryption technology to ensure that only those approved by you can have access to your confidential information.

 Why is my e-mail address required on the payment page?

 Your e-mail address is used to send you a confirmation of your payment or notify you of problems processing your payment.